On $Z_pZ_{p^k}$-additive codes and their duality: Abstract

-{\bf Abstract:} { In this paper, two different Gray like maps from ${Z}_p^\alpha\times {Z}_{p^k}^\beta$ to ${Z}_p^n$, $n={\alpha+\beta p^{k-1}}$, denoted by $\phi$ and $\varphi$, respectively, are presented, where $p$ is a prime number.
+In this paper, two different Gray-like maps from $Z_p^\alpha\times Z_{p^k}^\beta$, where $p$ is prime, to $Z_p^n$, $n={\alpha+\beta p^{k-1}}$, denoted by $\varphi$ and $\Phi$, respectively, are presented.
 We have determined the connection between the weight enumerators among the image codes under these two mappings.
-We show that if ${C}$ is a ${Z}_p {Z}_{p^k}$-additive code, and ${C}^\bot$ is its dual, then the weight enumerators of the image $p$-ary codes $\phi({C})$ and $\varphi({C}^\bot)$ are formally dual.
-This is a partial generalization of results in [D. S. Krotov, On ${Z}_{2^k}$-dual binary codes, IEEE Transactions on Information Theory, 2007, 53(4):1532--1537].
-Additionally, a construction of $1$-perfect additive codes in the mixed ${Z}_p {Z}_{p^2}\ldots {Z}_{p^k}$ alphabet is given.}
+We show that if $C$ is a $Z_p Z_{p^k}$-additive code, and $C^\bot$ is its dual, then the weight enumerators of the image $p$-ary codes $\varphi(C)$ and $\Phi(C^\bot)$ are formally dual.
+This is a partial generalization of [D. S. Krotov, On $Z_{2^k}$-dual binary codes, IEEE Trans.
+Inform.
+Theory 53 (2007), 1532--1537, arXiv:\href{http://arXiv.org/abs/math/0509325}{math/0509325}], and the result is generalized to odd characteristic $p$ and mixed alphabet.
+Additionally, a construction of $1$-perfect additive codes in the mixed $Z_p Z_{p^2}\ldots Z_{p^k}$ alphabet is given.